 To help speed up the fulfillment process, businesses can turn to automation as a possible solution.
 Shopify and Kroger, a US supermarket, have successfully used robots to assist with fulfillment.
 Not only can it reduce the time needed to store and collect products, but it can also minimize human error.
 All things considered, if you have the financial means to stay up to speed with the advances in technology, it can be a good idea to automate your warehouse.

 Alternatively, you can use order management software or third-party fulfillment.
 With the help of order management software, you can manage orders across multiple sales platforms, consolidate information and simplify the supply chain.
 Using third-party software (or more commonly called 3PL) is a good solution if your business is growing fast or you simply want to find a way to reduce your fulfillment expenditure and/or time spent on managing your inventory.

-In 2022, it will become even more important for B2B businesses to display the availability of their stock accurately.
+Adding to the previous point, moving forward, it will become even more important for B2B businesses to display the availability of their stock accurately.
 Basically, customers need to know how much stock is available when they place their orders.
 Updating your inventory in real time can give customers that needed reassurance that they’ll get the products on time.
-If you don’t have such a system in place yet, it’s a worthwhile investment for 2022 and beyond.
+If you don’t have such a system in place yet, it’s a worthwhile investment for 2023 and beyond.

 The average B2B customer makes use of various channels during the buying process.
 This means that it’s becoming more crucial for B2B companies to create a consistent omnichannel presence and engage their customers seamlessly between different channels.